-Chlamydia, also known as "The Clam" and "Gooey Stuff", is a bacterial infection caused by Chlamydia Trachomatis.
-It is known as the "Silent" STI due to its lack of symptoms in most individuals who are infected.
+Chlamydia is a bacterial infection caused by Chlamydia Trachomatis.
+It is the most frequently reported bacterial Sexually Transmitted Infection in the U.S. It is known as the "Silent" STI due to its lack of symptoms in most individuals who are infected.
 Chlamydia can do serious irreversible damage including infertility in women and sterility in men.

 Chlamydia is known as the "silent" STI because of the lack of symptoms.
 According to the Center for Disease Control, 75 % of women and 50% of men with chlamydia never show any symptoms of the infection.
 If symptoms do occur, they usually appear between 1 and 3 weeks after exposure to the infection.
 Symptoms of chlamydia in women include: